ShibeFaceSkrill/dogeparty/_posts/2022-05-12-shibeface-skrill-on-dogeparty.md

 ## Mint NFT and other tokens on the Dogecoin blockchain!

 Dogecoiners love quirky memes and our supportive community.
-Dogeparty takes everything thats great about Dogecoin, and adds tools enabling permissionless finance.
+Dogeparty takes everything thats great about Dogecoin and just adds tools enabling permissionless finance.

-With Dogeparty and the Dogecoin blockchain easy and affordable for anyone to mint NFT and other assets, without coding experience, including a [rich featureset](https://dogeparty.net/#features) covering common needs.
+With Dogeparty and the Dogecoin blockchain easy and affordable for anyone to mint NFT and other assets, regardless of technical experience, including a [rich featureset](https://dogeparty.net/#features) covering common needs.

 **The Dogeparty community is fun, inclusive and friendly!
 Just like the Doge(coin) community it forms a part of.**

-Unlike Ethereum smart-contracts, Dogeparty wallet includes automated functions for common features, leaving you to focus on arts, supply, distribution, utility and community development.
+Unlike Ethereum smart-contracts, Dogeparty wallet includes automated functions for common features, leaving you to focus on the fun parts of releasing crypto tokens: arts, utility, supply, distribution and community development.

 ## A _Doge_-Cultural Experience